 Most homeowners have a very limited understanding of how their households’ plumbing systems work.
 They likely know how to operate a plunger and recognize that clogged drains could be a problem, but that’s about the extent of their knowledge.
 When everything is working as intended, that’s just fine.

 Unfortunately, even well-constructed plumbing systems will eventually begin to experience problems if they are not adequately maintained, and plumbing maintenance usually isn’t at the top of most families’ to-do lists.
 It can be hard to evaluate the severity of these problems, too, which can lead to much more substantial damage if homeowners underestimate how bad their plumbing problems are.
-Read on to find out about a few warning signs that it’s time to call a Plumbing Company in West Chester, OH immediately for help evaluating whether or not the problem is truly a serious one.
+Read on to find out about a few warning signs that it’s time to call a was immediately for help evaluating whether or not the problem is truly a serious one.

 Homeowners who hear water dripping through their pipes when they are not in use should know that this is a tell-tale sign of a water leak.
 Check for signs of water damage like brown spots on the walls or ceilings and check the home’s water meter to see if it is still spinning when no faucets or toilets are currently in use.
 If these signs of minor leaks are present, call a plumber before they get any worse.